Policy last updated

 For general queries or concerns about Smile Squad, please contact: smilesquad@health.vic.gov.au

-For general queries or concerns about school requirements or responsibilities when implementing Smile Squad, please contact the Health, Prevention and Advice Team, Wellbeing Health and Engagement Division, Department of Education and Training: health.advice@education.vic.gov.au
+For general queries or concerns about school requirements or responsibilities when implementing Smile Squad, please contact the Child and Youth Health Branch, Wellbeing Health and Engagement Division, Department of Education: health.advice@education.vic.gov.au

 Consent and other requirements